lucianpls/mod_retile/README.md

   - Size is required, Offset defaults to zero and filename defaults to sourcepath

 ## MimeType mtype
-  - Output mime type, defaults to input format.  image/jpeg or image/png.
+  - Output mime type, defaults to input format.  image/jpeg, image/png, raster/lerc.
 If specified, forces the output type

+## Format mtype
+  - Output format

 ## InputBufferSize size
   - Buffer for one input tile, default is 1MB, should be larger than the maximum expected input tile size